xnephilim/blackfury/x/interchainstaking/spec/README.md

 - `deposit_interval` - monitoring and handling interval of registered zones' deposit accounts;
 - `validatorset_interval` - monitoring and updating interval of registered zones' validator sets;
-- `commission_rate` - default commission rate for Quicksilver validators;
+- `commission_rate` - default commission rate for Blackfury validators;
-- `unbonding_enabled` - flag to indicate if unbondings are enabled for the Quicksilver protocol;
+- `unbonding_enabled` - flag to indicate if unbondings are enabled for the Blackfury protocol;

 ## Begin Block